 So what’s to love here ….well, you don’t have to measure anything – you can totally eyeball this one.
 It can be assembled in advance.
 And I used chicken thighs making this dish nearly impossible to screw up.
 Therefore, this recipe is absolutely perfect for entertaining, perfect for a company dinner, and even easy on a weeknight.
 Actually, it’s a great idea for a weeknight because you get to beat chicken with a mallet.

-So be sure to bookmark or PIN this easy chicken dinner that will make you look like a rockstar!
+So be sure to bookmark or PIN this easy Boursin Chicken with Prosciutto dinner that will make you look like a rockstar!

 - kosher salt